rogelj/Jelly-Belly/Jelly Belly/CalculatingDiscounts/readme1.md

 - Create a function printDiscount to print the value for discount types.
 Use switch cases and enums to do this.

-**Assignment 8: Computed property**
+- [x] **Assignment 8: Computed property**

-- Create a computed property: currentDiscountedAmount that returns the current discounted amount that you apply on the itemPrices.
+- Create a computed property: `currentDiscountedAmount` that returns the current discounted amount that you apply on the `itemPrices`.

   For example: you have a subset of itemPrices that the user chooses to buy (of course, at a later point, you can hardcode this chosen itemPrices subset for now).
-Based on the season - let's say right now, there is a Christmas sale going on and a discount (of 15%) is applied to the itemPrices in this season.
-Then the currentDiscountedAmount = totalAmountAfterDiscount.
+Based on the season - let's say right now, there is a Christmas sale going on and a discount (of 15%) is applied to the `itemPrices` in this season.
+Then the `currentDiscountedAmount = totalAmountAfterDiscount`.

-**Assignment 9: Lazy property**
+- [x] **Assignment 9: Lazy property**

 - Create a lazy property that returns the maximum discount that can be applied.

 **Assignment 10: Method**

-- Create a method that calculates and returns totalAmountAfterApplyingDicount.
+- Create a method that calculates and returns `totalAmountAfterApplyingDiscount`.
 Hint: Method belongs to a class/ struct/ enum.

 **Assignment 11: Protocol**